eclipse-iofog/iofogctl/README.md

 # ioFog Unified CLI

 `iofogctl` is a CLI for the installation, configuration, and operation of ioFog Edge Compute Networks (ECNs).
-It can be used to remotely manage multiple different clusters from a single host.
-It is built for an ioFog user and a DevOps engineering wanting to manage ioFog clusters.
+It can be used to remotely manage multiple ECNs from a single host.
+It is built for an ioFog user and a DevOps engineer wanting to manage ECNs.

 ## Install